-Preliminary analysis of the SSA indicates that this area has the potential for archaeological resources.
-Local indicators of archaeological potential include proximity to known archaeological sites, historic transportation routes and historic settlements.
-Specifically, the LSA is within 1 km of 30 registered archaeological sites and encompasses nine registered archaeological sites.
-The SSA is traversed by the Ten Mile Creek Wetland Complex, within 60 m of the Ten Mile Creek and within 103 m of Shriners Creek Wetland Complex.
-Historic mapping shows that the SSA is adjacent to two historically surveyed roadways and encompasses three historic farmsteads.
-Prior to the establishment of the present-day quarry, an archaeological investigation was conducted by Archaeological Services Inc. in 1988.
-This assessment identified eight sites which were within the current SSA considered for this proposal.
-Of the eight sites, only one required further investigation, which was fully mitigated in 1989 through mechanical topsoil removal.
-The location of the remaining seven sites would have been in the footprint of the current quarry and likely no longer exist.
-Since the previous assessments does not meet the current Ministry of Citizenship and Multiculturalism (MCM)
+Preliminary review of the MCM Criteria for Evaluating Archaeological Potential checklist indicates that the SSA has the potential for archaeological resources.
+Local indicators of archaeological potential identified in the checklist include proximity to known archaeological sites, historic transportation routes and historic settlements.
+According to the Ontario Archaeological Sites Database, the SSA is within 1 km of 30 registered archaeological sites and encompasses nine previously registered archaeological sites.
+Additionally, the SSA is traversed by the Ten Mile Creek Wetland Complex, within 60 m of the Ten Mile Creek and within 103 m of Shriners Creek Wetland Complex.
+Historic mapping also shows that the SSA is adjacent to two historically surveyed roadways and encompasses three historic farmsteads.

-Walker Industries.
-(2023).
-Niagara Region: Waste Drop-Off Information.
-Retrieved from https://walkerind.com/niagara/ standards, the area would need to be reassessed to confirm the archaeological sites and archaeological potential has since been removed.
+The Ontario Public Register of Archaeological Reports was reviewed to identify archaeological assessments (AA) conducted within the subject lands.
+The investigation determined that there were two AAs conducted with the present SSA.
+Prior to the establishment of the present-day quarry, an archaeological investigation was conducted by Archaeological Services Inc. (ASI) in 1988 under Licence #88-17.
+Southeast of the former Mountain Road, the lands to be impacted were assessed by pedestrian and test pit survey at 5 m intervals, the equivalent of a Stage 1-2 AA under current methodology.
+This assessment identified eight sites within the SSA considered for this proposal.
+Of the eight sites, only one required further investigation.
+It was fully mitigated by ASI through mechanical topsoil removal in 1989 under Licence #89-130B.
+This assessment was the equivalent of a Stage 4 mitigation of development impacts under current methodology.
+No further work was recommended.
+The location of the remaining seven sites may have been in the footprint of the current quarry and likely no longer exist.
+Since the previous assessments does not meet the current MCM standards, the area would need to be reassessed to confirm the archaeological sites and archaeological potential have since been removed.